 Look at 1 page at a time and start by looking at the current content and modifying and adding copy to each page.
 If it is a services page, look at what you are doing and expand on this.
 But the key thing that I really want you to get out of this is that you must keep adding content regularly not only to your website but to each individual page.

-Cause this is going to trigger to Google spiders to come around to your website looking for fresh new content to index.
+Because this is going to trigger Google spiders to come around to your website looking for fresh new content to index.
 The more you publish, the more it will come around and the higher your rankings for certain pages…so on and so forth.

-I just want to add 3 points here that you should be aware of when auditing your website for content and making the necessary amends.
+3 points that you should be aware of when auditing your website for content and making the necessary amends.

 Your web pages need to keep on growing.
 It is a constant process that cannot be ignored.
 I am only saying this because I know how quickly content marketing is becoming the favoured approach with some SEO companies – SO if you are not actively adding pages, then the guys who are dominating page 1 will be.
-End result = You loose.
+The end result is = You lose.